slowrunner/Carl/Projects/LogLightValueAndPlot/README.md

 # Log and Plot Brightness Value Using PiCamera

-Project to monitor light level using picamera JPG format EXIF Brightness Value, and generate a 12am to 12pm plot
+Project to monitor light level using picamera JPG format EXIF Brightness Value, and generate a plot versus local time for 24 hours from 00:00 to 24:00

 The PiCamera pointed horizontal 10 inches off the floor, records a Brightness Value:
 - exactly 0.0 for total darkness